 The manuscripts should be submitted in grammatically and stylistically correct English and written in the concisest form possible, which still ensures clarity of presentation.
-The form and illustrations of the manuscripts should comply with the papers recently published in the AP.
+The form and illustrations of the manuscripts should strictly comply with the style of AP and the recently published papers.

 Manuscripts must be typewritten (font size 12 or 10 pt), double-spaced with wide margins.
 Each page must be numbered and line numbering should be used throughout the whole manuscript.
 Spelling out in full an abbreviation/acronym at its first use (with the abbreviation/acronym following in parentheses) should be done.

 Text files can be in MS Word, or most common word processing programs.
 Included should be also the files containing computer generated graphics, artwork, bitmaps, and/or scanned images in one of the following formats: CDR, EPS, PDF, TIF and JPG.
 For large image files, use one of the file compressing programs (ZIP, ARJ, RAR).
 Appendices should be separated from the body text.